Little-Quest/choose-quest/src/User_Scenarios.md

 #Little Quest
-A fun quick way to read short adventure stories where users have the option to choose the next part of the story.
+A fun, quick way to read short adventure stories where users have the option to choose the next part of the story.

 #User Scenario A - Reader
 As a reader I want to be able to log in, or register, and choose a story to read.